30 ways to save tax

 1. Tax code

 Check your tax code each year (the numbers and letters on your payslip).
 If you're on the wrong code, you may be paying too much tax.
-For more details, see Tax codes explained, or use the Which? tax calculator to find out how much tax you should be paying.
+For more details, use the Which? tax calculator to find out how much tax you should be paying.

-Remember that capital gains in 2012-13 under £10,600 are tax-free.
-Married couples and civil partners who own assets jointly can claim a double allowance of £21,200.
-CGT is charged at 18% if you are a standard rate taxpayer, and 28% if you pay tax at a higher rate.
-For 2013-14, the tax-free allowance rises to £10,900 per person.
-For more details see Capital gains tax explained.
+Remember that capital gains in the 2016-17 tax year under £11,100 are tax-free.
+Married couples and civil partners who own assets jointly can claim a double allowance of £22,200.
+From 6 April 2016, CGT is charged at 10% if you are a basic-rate taxpayer (except on property gains, where the rate is 18%) and 20% if you pay tax at a higher rate (except on property gains, where the rate is 28%).
+For 2015-16, the tax-free allowance was also £11,100 per person.
+For more details, see Capital gains tax explained.

 3. Tax return deadlines